This section is about the thermodynamics of an atmosphere that consists of an ideal, monatomic gas with the individual gas constant $R_s$.

 \[ \begin{align} p(z) = C\exp\left(\frac{g}{R_d\Gamma_d}\ln\left(T_0 - \Gamma_d z\right)\right) = C\left(T_0 - \Gamma_d z\right)^{\frac{g}{R_d\Gamma_d}}, \end{align} \]

 with $p(0) = p_0$ it follows $C = \frac{p_0}{T_0^{\frac{g}{\Gamma_d R_d}}}$.
-So it applies
+One thus has

 \[ \begin{align} p(z) &= \left\lbrace\begin{array}{c} p_0\left(1 - \frac{kz}{T_0}\right)^\frac{g}{R_dk}, \:z < H\\ p(H)\exp\left(-g\frac{z - H}{R_dT_T}\right) , \:z\geq H \end{array}\right. \end{align} \]